MichelHalmes/tf-text2image/README.md

 <img src="media/GAN_evaluation_3.png" alt="GAN_evaluation_3" width="250">
 </p>

 We notice that the model has difficulties generating matplotlib-green which is `(0, 0.5, 0)` in RGB.
-Since is the only color with a value of .5,which is where the sigmoid/tanh, has maximum slope.
-The output value of the model must therefore be very precise to output this value, which is hard.
+THis is because it is the only color with a value of `.5`, which is where the sigmoid/tanh has maximum slope.
+The output value of the model must therefore be very precise, which is hard.